Discovery Hikes

 Where You'll Go

-All disco hikes begin with a bus ride from the entrance area into the park (exact location and meeting time will depend on hike location).
-Most hikes require the purchase of a bus ticket (same cost as a transit bus).
-You'll use a special bus (the "disco hike" bus) to get to your hiking location, so don't worry about reserving bus tickets before you sign up for a hike.
-(If you do wish to reserve transit bus tickets in advance, and then decide to sign up for a discovery hike once you are here, you can exchange your pre-paid transit tickets for "disco bus" tickets).
+All Discovery Hikes begin with a bus ride from the entrance area into the park.
+While the exact location and meeting time will depend on the hike location, most hikes require the purchase of a transit bus ticket.
+Once you sign up for a Discovery Hike, you'll receive a voucher for a reserved seat on the 8:00 am transit bus.
+You will need to purchase a ticket, but there are always enough seats for Discovery Hikers, so don't worry about reserving bus tickets before you sign up for a hike.
+If you have already reserved a transit bus ticket in advance but afterward decide to sign up for a Discovery Hike, you can exchange your pre-paid transit ticket for an 8:00 am bus ticket.

 Plan on a bus ride lasting anywhere from thirty minutes to two hours, to hike for three to five hours, and then a similar-length bus ride back to the park entrance.
 You should be prepared for a day lasting up to 10 hours.